-This vegan banana ice cream is soft, creamy and pretty simple to make.
-It contains just 3 ingredients and you can make it without the need for an ice cream machine!
+This dairy-free banana ice cream is soft, creamy and pretty simple to make.
+It contains just 3 ingredients and it’s a no-churn recipe, meaning you can make it without an ice cream machine!

-Nevertheless, there is never a wrong time to eat vegan banana ice cream.
+Nevertheless, there is never a wrong time to eat dairy-free banana ice cream.
 In a way, the creamy texture makes it feel like comfort food.
-Especially if you mix in some vegan fudge pieces like I did…
+Especially if you mix in some vegan fudge pieces like I did.
+Oh my gosh…divine.

 My favorite part about making ice cream at home is that although it might seem tricky, it’s super easy and you don’t even need any fancy equipment.
 You can actually make it without an ice cream maker and it doesn’t require too much extra effort.
 Of course, a machine might make the process a lot quicker but you don’t need to go out and buy one just to make one batch of ice cream.